-State Highway 35 is one of the great coastal road journeys.
+State Highway 35 is one of the great coastal road journeys and one of Aotearoa/New Zealand’s most scenic drives.

 Be sure to give yourself enough time and what you will discover are friendly people, space and freedom.
-Don’t be shy to say ‘kia ora’ to the locals and relax you’re now heading way – Out East ….!
+Don’t be shy to say ‘kia ora’ to the locals and relax you’re now East bound!

 Hukuwai & Tirohanga Beaches Just 3.5km east of Opotiki on SH35 you encounter the ocean.
 For the next 120km you will drive by dozens of idyllic beaches and coves.
 First is Hukuwai Beach: sandy, safe for swimming, surf-casting and long-line fishing.
 3km further is Tirohanga Beach with equally good recreational qualities.